 How practitioners can assist parents to raise resilient & thriving children

 However, the ability to bounce back and move on is also important in the small scale of everyday life such as not making it onto the soccer team, a fight with one’s BFF or missing out on an invitation to a birthday party.
-In a child’s world, these experiences can be earth-shattering, and parents’ way of supporting the child is incredibly important for building resilience in children.
+In a child’s world, these experiences can be earth-shattering, and parents’ way of supporting is incredibly important for building resilience in children.

 In 2014, Andrew Fuller, an Australian child psychologist, surveyed over 16,000 Australian kids and youth about resilience.
 The survey showed that 43% of Australian children are quite resilient, girls generally more so than boys.
 The resilient children broadly agreed that:

 - they had a parent who cared about them

 - they had a parent who listened to them

 A recent study from Yale University¹ looked at 63,000 children aged 6 to 17 years with a history of Adverse Family Experiences (a subset of ACEs).
 The survey found that in this group of children, the ones who flourished in life tended to work outside the home, work as volunteers and/or participate in extracurricular activities.
 The author of the study, Dr Kwong, said: “Positive social connections appear to help youth define individual identities, provide them with a sense of belonging and attachment, and offer important opportunities to learn healthy adaptive responses to adverse experiences”.